 Poisoned - Part 3: The Road Back

-How Mold, Metals, Formaldehyde and Lyme Associated Disease Made Me Ridiculously Sick, How I Got Help, and What It Means to Be Back.
+How Mold, Metals, Formaldehyde and Lyme Broke My Brain and Made Me Ridiculously Sick--and How I Made It Back.

 I find that the great thing in this world is not so much where we stand, as in what direction we are moving. —Oliver Wendell Holmes